GospelSounders/adventhymnals/content/02.christ-in-song/05.301-400/05.341-350/08.Little-Town-of-Bethlehem/docs.md

 ---
+title: |
-title: 348.
-Little Town of Bethlehem
+    348. Little Town of Bethlehem - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 348.
+Little Town of Bethlehem.
+O little town of Bethlehem, How still we see thee lie!
+Above thy deep and dreamless sleep The silent stars go by; Yet in thy dark streets shineth The Everlasting Light; The hopes and fears of all the years Are met in thee tonight.
+    keywords:  |
-    keywords: Christ in Song, Little Town of Bethlehem, O little town of Bethlehem,
+        Christ in Song, adventhymnals, advent hymnals, Little Town of Bethlehem, O little town of Bethlehem.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 348. LITTLE TOWN OF BETHLEHEM
+####  Christ in Song,

 ```txt
 1.